logo

 Queen Elizabeth II (R) accompanied by King Charles III (L), Princess Eugenie, (C), Princess Beatrice arrive at the Castle of Mey after a private family holiday around the Western Isles of Scotland, on 2 August 2010 in Scrabster, Scotland. | Source: Getty Images

-The shift marks a significant change from the monarch's earlier efforts to shield the daughters of disgraced ex-prince Andrew Mountbatten-Windsor from the fallout of their parents' controversies.
-According to royal insiders, the King's patience has run out — and the consequences for both women could be severe.
+The shift marks a significant change from the monarch's earlier efforts to shield the daughters of the former Duke of York, Andrew Mountbatten-Windsor, from the fallout of their parents' controversies.

 King Charles III, Queen Camilla, Prince Harry the Duke of Sussex, Andrew Mountbatten-Windsor with his daughters Princess Beatrice and Princess Eugenie, and Peter Phillips watch as the coffin of Queen Elizabeth II is carried by gun carriage to Wellington Arch from Westminster Abbey on 19 September 2022 in London, England. | Source: Getty Images

-The princesses, aged 37 and 35 respectively, have faced mounting pressure to speak publicly about their father's ties to the late financier Jeffrey Epstein and his connections to controversial billionaire David Rowland, who was once described in Parliament as a "shady financier".
+The princesses, aged 37 and 35 respectively, have faced mounting pressure to speak publicly about their father's ties to the late financier Jeffrey Epstein and his connections to controversial billionaire David Rowland, who was once described in Parliament as a "shady financier."

 Princess Eugenie of York attends the Christmas Morning Service at Sandringham Church on 25 December 2025 in Sandringham, Norfolk. | Source: Getty Images